InnerSourceCommons/InnerSourcePatterns/dedicated-community-leader.md

 ## Title

+_Dedicated Community Manager_

-_Dedicated Community Leader_
+alternative:_Dedicated Community Leader_

 ## Problem

-How do you ensure that a new InnerSource initiative has the right leadership to grow it's communities?
+How do you ensure that a new InnerSource initiative has the right [community manager](http://www.artofcommunityonline.org/) to grow it's impact?

 Selecting the wrong persons and/or not providing enough capacity for them risks wasted effort and ultimately the failure of a new InnerSource initiative.